conan-io/docs/reference/conanfile/tools/gnu/pkgconfigdeps.rst

     Version: 1.0.0
     Requires: myopenssl-mycrypto

-Also, it's possible to use both properties together:
+It's also possible to use both properties together:

 .. code:: python